-Start at Crackington Haven and head along the coast path to Cornwall's highest cliff, imaginatively called 'High Cliff'; it rises 223 metres above the sea.
+Start at Crackington Haven and head along the coast path to Cornwall's highest cliff, imaginatively called 'High Cliff'; it rises 223m above the sea.
 There are many isolated beaches along this stretch to Boscastle – The Strangles being a particularly beautiful spot.

 Just before reaching Boscastle, you'll get a glimpse of the 120ft high Pentargon Waterfall crashing down the cliffs.
 Once in the village, the winding harbour, small Cornish cottages and quaint cobbled streets will force you take step back in time.
 Evidence of the village's devastating floods in 2004 is now non-existent.

 This walk is a haven for twitchers: falcons, buzzards, kestrels and puffins all inhabit this stretch of the Atlantic Coast.
 Seal spot from Willapark and its Bronze Age tumuli, which is thought to be over 3,000 years old.

 Once Tintagel Head is reached, take a stroll through the old castle ruins where, allegedly, King Arthur was born.
 The small beach at the bottom of some rickety steps is surrounded by caves and waterfalls all steeped in English legend.

 This beautiful coastal walk starts at what feels like the end of the world, across high cliffs and exposed, windswept moors.